CodeIntelligenceTesting/jazzer.js/README.md

 ### Demo Video - Introduction to Jazzer.js

-We recorded a live demo in which shows how to get Jazzer.js up and running for your own projects.
+We recorded a live demo which shows how to get Jazzer.js up and running for your own projects.
 If you are just getting started, this might be helpful.

 You can watch the recording [here](https://youtu.be/KyIhxEiNnfc).